Anton Dunckern: Career in the SS and police

 In September 1930, Dunckern joined the Nazi Party and the Schutzstaffel (SS), which by that time was spearheaded by his friend Himmler.
 Being a personal friend of the Reichsführer-SS and a highly educated academician, Dunckern managed to advance swiftly within the ranks of the SS after the Nazi seizure of power in January 1933.
 During the coup that brought the Nazis to power in Bavaria in March 1933 Dunckern, on behalf of Himmler, commanded the SS troops that occupied and guarded the government buildings in Munich.
 In April, he was appointed as an officer in the Bavarian Political Police, which at that time was Himmler's power center within the state apparatus.

 When Himmler and his deputy Reinhard Heydrich moved from Munich to Berlin in April 1934 to take control of the Gestapo, they took Dunckern along.
 In the following months, he participated in reorganizing the Gestapo in accordance with the plans of the SS-leaders, thus decisively contributing to consolidating their power.

-During the Night of the Long Knives of 30 June to 2 July 1934, Dunckern played a key-role in clamping down on his masters' adversaries in Berlin.
+During the Night of the Long Knives from 30 June to 2 July 1934, Dunckern played a key role in clamping down on his masters' adversaries in Berlin.
 He led the SS troop that occupied the offices of Hitler's conservative Vice-Chancellor, Franz von Papen.
 During this raid, Papen's chief of press, Herbert von Bose, the organiser of the political opposition to Nazi rule within the government apparatus, was shot and several other staffers were taken prisoner and taken to concentration camps.
 On the night of 30 June to 1 July, Dunckern led a group of Gestapo agents who tried to execute Paul Schulz, the disgraced former Nazi politician and protégé of Gregor Strasser, in a forest outside of Berlin.
 Schulz was arrested, taken into the Grunewald forest, and shot in the back.
 However, he survived his injuries, played dead, and then fled when his would-be killers turned away to fetch a tarpaulin for the body.

 From July to December 1934, Dunckern reorganized the Gestapo in Breslau (today, Wrocław) and Liegnitz (today, Legnica) in Silesia.
 In March 1935, after the return of the Saar to Germany, he was appointed Gestapo chief in Saarbrücken in command of all the Gestapo within the area.
 In the spring of 1938, Dunckern was transferred to the Security Service Main Office in Berlin where he worked directly under Heydrich.
 On 1 February 1939, he was appointed Commander of the SD-Oberabschnitt "Mitte" in Braunschweig, followed a few weeks later by appointment as the Inspekteur der Sicherheitspolizei und des SD (Inspector of the Security Police and the SD) for Wehrkreis (military district) XI supervising all the security police and the SS intelligence service in his area.